Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   In live streaming a bundle of streams corresponding to a channel is ingested by posting to a publishing point.
 CMAF has the notion of switchingsets [[!MPEGCMAF]] which map to similar streaming protocol concepts like adaptationset in [[!MPEGDASH]].
-To signal a switching set CMAF media tracks MUST correspond to the constraints defined in [[!MPEGCMAF]] section 7.3.4
+To signal a switching set CMAF media tracks MUST correspond to the constraints defined in [[!MPEGCMAF]] section 7.3.4 .
+  Table 2 summarizes the CMAF Switching set constraints.

   Table 2: Switching set constraints
   <table class="def">